bootstrap-vue/bootstrap-vue/src/components/form-group/README.md

 ## Accessibility
 To enable auto-generation of `aria-*` attributes, you should supply a unique `id` prop to `<b-form-group>`.
-This will associate the help text and feeback text to the `<b-form-group>` and, indirectly to its input control(s).
+This will associate the help text and feedback text to the `<b-form-group>` and, indirectly to its input control(s).

 By default, when no `label-for` value is provided, `<b-form-group>` renders the input control(s)